 The Beijing Subway network consists of 19 different lines and 345 stations.
 It is the busiest rapid transit network in the world, with more than 3.65 billion passengers travelling on its lines each year (200 millions more than the second busiest transit system, the Shanghai Metro, also in China), and 10 millions every day!
 Below, you can have a look on the Beijing Subway Map.

 Line 1 operates between Pingguoyuan and Sihui East stations.
 Line 1 is also known as the Red line.

-Line 2 runs in a loop between Xizhimen and Jishuitan stations, in the city center.
-Line 2 is also called the Blue Line.
+The Blue Line, or Line 2 runs in a loop between Xizhimen and Jishuitan stations, in the city center.

 Line 4 operates from Anheqiao North to Xingong and Tiangongyuan stations.
 It is represented as the Teal Line on the Beijing Subway map.

 Line 5 runs between Tiantongyuan North station and Songjiazhuang.
 It is also known as the Maroon line.

 The Brown Line, also known as Line 6 operates between Haidian Wuluju and Lucheng stations.

 Line 7 runs from Beijing West Railway Station and Jiaohuachang.
 Line 7 is represented as the Buff line.